Streamlining Fire Sprinkler Placement in Revit: Classroom Area Efficiency

 Learn More

-Let's zoom out.
-Okay, the first thing I want to do is from this classroom to this one, let's go ahead and delete all these sprinklers.
-And from this classroom to here, let's delete those as well.
+Zoom out.
+The first thing we'll do is delete all sprinklers from this classroom to this one, and from this classroom over to here, delete those as well.

-Okay, so we'll go into classroom 2009 and let's get these lined up in the center of our tiles.
-Let's drag over.
-Let's go to the move tool, find the center of our sprinkler, and we'll go to the corner.
+Next, let's go into classroom 2009 and align these sprinklers to the center of our tiles.
+Drag a selection box around them.
+Select the move tool, pick the center of one sprinkler, and align it to the tile corner.

-Now we can easily go over one foot and down one foot and we should be good to go.
+Now we can easily move them over one foot and down one foot.
 We're already in the move command.
-Let's press ENTER, click anywhere, let's go to the right one foot, hit ENTER again to repeat the command.
+Press ENTER, click anywhere, move to the right one foot, hit ENTER again to repeat the command.

-We'll go down one foot.
-Okay, now it looks like all we need to do is mirror these across these classrooms.
-So let's select the sprinklers again.
+Move down one foot.
+Now, all we need to do is mirror these sprinklers across these classrooms.
+Select the sprinklers again.

-Let's type MM and let's find this wall here in the center and click.
+Type MM, find this wall's centerline, and click.
 That looks good.
-Let's pan over, hit ENTER to repeat the command.
+Let's pan over, press ENTER to repeat the command.

 We don't want that.
-So let's pan back out.
-Let's select all of the ones in the classroom and set them to level one.
+So let's pan back out, select all sprinklers in these classrooms, and set them to Level 1.

-Alright, let's go down to this area of the classroom.
-So again, these aren't in the center of our tiles, so we can move them to a corner and move them over and down one foot.
-Zoom in to find the center, find the intersection.
+Now, let's move down to this classroom area.
+Again, these aren't centered in our tiles, so we'll move them to a corner, then shift them over and down one foot.
+Zoom in to find the sprinkler center and tile intersection clearly.

-We'll go down one foot.
-Now we don't want to mirror this because these classrooms aren't the same size.
-So let's move on to this classroom here.
+Move them down one foot.
+Now, we don't want to mirror these because these classrooms are different sizes.
+Let's move on to this next classroom here.

 photo of Derek Cutsinger